 The Indiana criminal code prohibits a wide range of activities, including drug possession, theft, DUI, and reckless driving.
 While these offenses may all fall under the category of criminal law, they are not all subject to the same penalties.
 Similarly, the defenses that a defendant raises will vary depending on the exact circumstances of the case, as well as the offense with which he or she is charged.
-For these reasons, it is important for those who have been accused of committing a crime in Indiana to contact an experienced Hammond criminal defense lawyer who can explain their legal options and help them build a strong defense.

 Indiana’s criminal code, like those of most states, is extensive and covers a wide range of offenses, including:

 These offenses all range in severity from infractions and misdemeanors to felony crimes.
 For instance, driving under the influence of drugs or alcohol is a Class C misdemeanor charge in the state of Indiana, while possession of marijuana can be charged as either a misdemeanor or a felony depending on the amount of the drug found in a defendant’s possession.